Skip to main content

 1. In the course of day-to-day business, volunteers may receive sensitive information relating to, among other things, CBABC plans, practices, programs, methodology, pricing, finances, customers, volunteers, members and staff.
 This information must be kept confidential and may only be used for the CBABC purpose for which it was provided.

 2. No one shall have access to private information of members without compliance with CBABC privacy policies.
 No one shall have access to private information of employees without a clear and relevant purpose pertaining to CBABC business.
-Requests for private information of members or employees shall be directed to the Executive Director.
+Requests for private information of members or employees shall be directed to the Chief Executive Officer.

 Reporting and Resolving Complaints About Members and Volunteers